 TSLF provides an innovative Milestones Mentoring Program for all TSLF scholarship recipients.
-This is a yearlong mentoring program and is designed for post-secondary students interested in careers in Hospitality Management and Culinary Arts or Kinesiology Sports Leadership & Management programs.
+This is a yearlong mentoring program, and it is designed for post-secondary students interested in careers in Hospitality Management and Culinary Arts or Kinesiology Sports Leadership & Management programs.
 The sessions are taught by professional and certified life coaches.

 TSLF launched the flagship Milestones Mentoring Program in the fall of 2020.
-The mentoring program was designed to further assist in the growth of scholarship recipients by providing students with individual and cohort mentoring, life skills coaching and personal discovery assessments.
+The mentoring program was designed to further assist in the growth of scholarship recipients by providing students with individual and cohort mentoring, life skills coaching, and personal discovery assessments.
 Industry mentors are assigned to scholarship recipients/mentoring program participants during their second year of study.

 Most college students are required to complete an internship program prior to graduation.
 TSLF works closely with industry partners to help students secure internships.
 The college internship hour requirements are based on university guidelines.

-TSLF is launching a new innovative Open Door Mentoring program for students who participate (or participated) in TSLF high school and college programs.
-Additionally, the Open Door Mentoring program will support the ongoing operations of the TSLF Milestones Mentoring Program for TCC and UT Arlington scholarship recipients.
+TSLF is launching a new innovative Open Door Mentoring Program for students who participate (or participated) in TSLF high school and college programs.
+Additionally, the Open Door Mentoring Program will support the ongoing operations of the TSLF Milestones Mentoring Program for TCC and UT Arlington scholarship recipients.

 The program will provide students with the opportunity to be mentored virtually by certified and professional life coaches.
 The mentors will set weekly Open Door appointments for students.